coleygroup/dsp/README.md

 Experiments for each objective were run like so:
 ```
-boip -o OBJECTIVE -c 10000 -ds 42 -N 10 -T 20 -q 10 -p 0.025
+boip -o OBJECTIVE -c 10000 -ds 42 -N 10 -T 200 -q 10 -p 0.025
 ```
 the `--output-dir` argument for each run was of the form `path/to/OBJECTIVE/rep-I`, where `I` is the number of the given repetition.
-100 repititions were performed for each run.
+100 repititions were performed for each run (using SLURM to maintain sanity.)

 After each set of runs was complete, the runs were collated:
 ```
 python scripts/collate.py --parent-dir path/to/OBJECTIVE
 ```

 ## Figures

 See the [figures noteboook](notebooks/figs.ipynb) for details